kubedb/docs/docs/guides/perconaxtradb/concepts/perconaxtradb/index.md

 ### spec.requireSSL

 `spec.requireSSL` specifies whether the client connections require SSL.
 If `spec.requireSSL` is `true` then the server permits only TCP/IP connections that use SSL, or connections that use a socket file (on Unix) or shared memory (on Windows).
 The server rejects any non-secure connection attempt.
-For more details, please visit [here](https://perconaxtradb.com/kb/en/securing-connections-for-client-and-server/#requiring-tls-for-specific-user-accounts)

 ### spec.tls